rogerlew/topaz/README.md

 Compiled on Ubuntu 22.04 with gfortran

+Remarkable Jurgen's source code has not changed since June of 2003! 🙌

 ## libfortran3

 Compiled by Jim Frankenberger

 ## og

-Likely compiled by Jurgen with ifc (very early)
+Likely compiled by Jurgen with ifc in 2003

 ## Docs